MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/system-requirements.md

 | Server Core | 45MB                     | 360MB + 1GB Pagefile |

-### Nano Server vs. Windows Server Core

-How does one choose between Windows Server Core and Nano Server?
-While you are free to build with whatever you wish, if you find that your application needs full compatibility with the .NET Framework, then you should use [Windows Server Core](https://hub.docker.com/r/microsoft/windowsservercore/).
-On the other side of the coin, if your application is built for the cloud and uses .NET Core, then you should use [Nano Server](https://hub.docker.com/r/microsoft/nanoserver/).
-This is because Nano Server was built with the intention of having as small a footprint as possible therefore several nonessential libraries were removed.
-This is good to keep in mind as you think about building on top of Nano Server:
+### Base Image Differences

+How does one choose the right base image to build upon?
+While you are free to build with whatever you wish, these are the general guidelines for each image:

+- [Windows Server Core](https://hub.docker.com/_/microsoft-windows-servercore): If your application needs the full .NET framework, this is the best image to use.
+- [Nano Server](https://hub.docker.com/_/microsoft-windows-nanoserver): For applications that only require .NET Core, Nano Server will provide a much slimmer image.
+- [Windows](https://hub.docker.com/_/microsoft-windowsfamily-windows): You may find your application depends on a component or .dll that is missing in Server Core or Nano Server images, such as GDI libraries.
+This image carries the full dependency set of Windows.
+- [IoT Core](https://hub.docker.com/_/microsoft-windows-iotcore): This image is purpose-built for [IoT applications](https://developer.microsoft.com/en-us/windows/iot).
+You should use this container image when targeting an IoT Core host.

+For most users, Windows Server Core or Nano Server will be the most appropriate image to use.
+Below are a few things to keep in mind as you think about building on top of Nano Server:

 - The servicing stack was removed
 - .NET Core is not included (though you can use the [.NET Core Nano Server image](https://hub.docker.com/r/microsoft/dotnet/))